KenKundert/ec/doc/index.rst

 | Version: 1.6.2

-This calculator is noteworthy in that it employs a stack model of computation␣ (Reverse Polish Notation); it supports numbers with SI scale factors and units;␣ and uses a text-only user interface.
+This calculator is noteworthy in that it employs a stack model of computation (Reverse Polish Notation); it supports numbers with SI scale factors and units;
+and uses a text-only user interface.